If you want to take a professional path that allows you to achieve your professional and personal priorities, you have a

 Health care is not exclusively about patients going to doctors to get a prescription or to have a procedure.
 If you want to see how you can work a doctor outside of those confined definitions, you may be surprised to learn that you have more career options as a physician than you thought.

 After reading the following physician descriptions, think about the ideal work description that you envision for yourself 2 years from now.

 *Dr. Kramer is an ophthalmologist with subspecialty training.
 She is employed by a major medical center in a large city.
 She frequently travels to speak at specialty conferences and writes peer received articles - primarily case reports and literature reviews.
 She has to make occasional concessions in her practice due to administrative demands.
-For example, he had to relocate her office to another floor in the hospital, and she has not been able to obtain access to her billing and collections reports- despite repeated requests.
+For example, he had to relocate her office to another floor in the medical center, and she has not been able to obtain access to her billing and collections reports- despite repeated requests.
 But, she loves her day to day work and she is paid well due to her sub-specialty expertise and because of her popularity among patients and referring physicians.

 *Dr. Levine is a family practice doctor who works part-time for a private group in a suburb of a medium city.
 She does not manage financial contracts and has arranged for a convenient schedule and a modest part-time salary.
 She knows many of her patients from the neighborhood or from her children's school and she is loved by her patients and by the staff, who always strive to make her day go smoothly.